joelewis012/RF_Rosetta/README.md

 **The first universal RF signal identifier for the Flipper Zero.**

-Point your Flipper at any unknown wireless signal and find out exactly what it is — car key, tyre sensor, alarm, smart meter, medical device, weather station, or one of 50+ other identified protocols.
+Point your Flipper at any unknown wireless signal and find out exactly what it is. car key, tyre sensor, alarm, smart meter, medical device, weather station, or one of 50+ other identified protocols.
 In seconds.